-Wind Lake is considered to be a meso-eutrophic lake, that is, a lake with moderately clear water, abundant nutrients, and with low dissolved oxygen in the deep parts of the lake during the summer.
+Wind Lake is now considered to be a meso-eutrophic lake, that is, a lake with moderately clear water, abundant nutrients, and with low dissolved oxygen in the deep parts of the lake during the summer.

 The District contracts with the US Geological Survey (USGS) to conduct water quality monitoring.
+Monitoring by USGS has been done since 1985, so a good database of information has been acquired.
 The USGS contract includes the operation of a gauge at Big Muskego Dam, and a rain gauge at the Wind Lake Dam.
 Results are available real-time on the USGS website.
 A link is available on the Wind Lake website (www.wlmd.org).

-The District should continue the water quality monitoring program through the USGS.
+Because of a court-order, the District is required to maintain real-time gauges to measure lake level.
+The District should also continue the water quality monitoring program through the USGS.
 If a volunteer is available, the District should also take part in the Self-Help Monitoring Program through WDNR.